Shapps claims Zelensky backs UK refugee policy as only 760 visas issued

 The minister said a new visa centre would be set up in Lille soon, 70 miles from Calais, and the number of visas granted would “expand rapidly”.

+Mr Shapps argued that the Lille centre would allow more Ukrainians to have their paperwork in order before arriving at Calais to cross.

+“We do not want to see this mixed up with the wider issue of people traffickers and criminal gangs in Calais, so we don’t want to attract people to Calais without having the paperwork resolved in the first place.”

 Asked if he was embarrassed about the visa situation, Mr Shapps told the BBC: “I’m sure there’s always lessons to be learned in these things.

-“But you are dealing with a war situation – funnily enough Putin didn’t put much consideration into what would happen to refugees out of this war.”
+But you are dealing with a war situation – funnily enough Putin didn’t put much consideration into what would happen to refugees out of this war.”

+Shadow home secretary Yvette Cooper called for the government to issue emergency visas “that can be issued really swiftly” in light of the fast-changing situation in Ukraine.

+“It just beggars belief that people are being asked to do this [visa forms] when they have fled a war zone, when they have had to leave everything behind, when they have been risking life and limb, in the face of Russian bombardment.
+People shouldn’t be treated like this,” she told BBC Radio 4’s Today programme.

 Conservative MP Caroline Nokes was among the many backbenchers attacking the Home Office response to the crisis and ministerial claims to be moving “at pace”, saying: “Snails also move at pace”.